fare/asdf/README.md

 * [test/](test/)
     * regression test scripts (and ancillary files) for developers to check that they don't unintentionally break any of the functionality of ASDF.
-      Far from covering all of ASDF.
+      Far from covering all of ASDF, but a good start.

 * [contrib/](contrib/)
     * a few contributed files that show case how to use ASDF.